bogosorter/Musicly/README.md

 - Covers: It is annoying when you can't see your covers.
 Therefore, covers are first-class citizens in Musicly.

+- Mini-player mode: Minimize Musicly to a small window and keep working.

 - Dark theme & Custom CSS: Are you an obscure hacker, typing 0s and 1s in a monochrome display?
 We've got something for you!

 - Inactivity mode: Musicly detects when you are inactive and displays the album's cover and track info.